CodePushGo/website/src/content/blog/en/ota-updates-in-beta-staying-policy-compliant.md

 -   Using end-to-end encryption and controlled distribution channels for secure rollouts.

-Capgo's approach to encryption ensures that only the intended users can decrypt and install updates, meeting the latest requirements from both Apple and Google [\[1\]](https://capgo.app/).
+CodePushGo's approach to encryption ensures that only the intended users can decrypt and install updates, meeting the latest requirements from both Apple and Google [\[1\]](https://capgo.app/).

 ### User Communication Standards